PROFILE

 IAEA and to implement the 1992 North-South

 Denuclearization Statement.
-It also urged all
+It also urged all UN

-member states to encourage the D.P.R.K. to
+Member States to encourage the D.P.R.K. to

 respond positively to this resolution and to